OWASP/CheatSheetSeries/cheatsheets/JSON_Web_Token_Cheat_Sheet_for_Java.md

 ### How to prevent

-A way to protect, is to cipher the token using for example a symetric algorithm.
+A way to protect, is to cipher the token using for example a symmetric algorithm.

 It's also important to protect the ciphered data against attack like [Padding Oracle](https://www.owasp.org/index.php/Testing_for_Padding_Oracle_%28OTG-CRYPST-002%29) or any other attack using cryptanalysis.